 The International Research Advisory Panel (IRAP) has representatives from the global research community with expertise relevant to the physical, social and political sciences that reflect the Centre's research program.
-Members of the Panel have knowledge and experience relevant to natural hazards and disaster risk reduction.
+Members of IRAP have knowledge and experience relevant to natural hazards and disaster risk reduction.

-The Panel provides advice to the Research and Implementation Committee on the quality and progress of the Centre's research program and on the Biennial Research Plan.
+IRAP provides advice to the R&I Committee on the quality and progress of the Centre's research program and on the Biennial Research Plan.